-Accommodation Schema Generator in JSON-LD and How to Guide
+Accommodation Schema Generator and Guide

 An accommodation is a place that can accommodate human beings, e.g. a hotel room, a camping pitch, or a meeting room.
 Many accommodations are for overnight stays, but this is not a mandatory requirement.